 The wind was stronger now and threatening to push me back.
 My hands and feet were freezing, and I needed to keep moving.
 I got across the intersection and turned North, nearly running.
 I had no fear of not making it to her house, but at the same time there was no reason to dawdle.

 Another sound startled me, and I glanced back – nothing.
-I had almost turned around to proceed, and there she was.
+I had almost turned back around to proceed, and there she was.
 My mouth went dry and my heart felt like it was beating out of my chest.
 The apparition floated just above the ground, black layers of clothing flapping in the wind.
 I could not tell if it was me screaming.

 I heard the scream, but it seemed to be coming from somewhere guttural, distant from my rational thought.
 I could see her face as the ebony satin drifted back and forth across her body.
 A yellow face wrinkled beyond time; eyes bluish-white with no pupils, and aged teeth that were sharp and dripping like a predator after a kill.
 She stared at me, marking me and ready for me.
-As I turned to run I lost grip of the suitcase handle, but never looked back for it.
+As I turned to run I lost my grip of the suitcase handle, but never looked back for it.
 I ran in blind panic, knowing I had to make it to Ronna’s.

 I saw the terrible face in my mind as I ran stumbling, and catching my pace again.
 My knees ached after years of athletic abuse, but I ran as fast as I could, half full-out run and half skipping when my left knee threatened to crumble.
 If I fell, I would die a horrible death.
 I could hear the whushing sound behind me as she stalked me down the sidewalk, toying with her intended prey.
 I could see the lights of Ronna’s house ahead, which gave me hope, and I continued pounding on my knees, oblivious to the shooting pain.